tajmone/ST4-Asciidoctor/Tests/README.md

 Every `*.asciidoc` test file is also a valid AsciiDoc source file, which can be converted to HTML via Rake for the following purposes:

 1. Verify with Asciidoctor that the test file is a valid AsciiDoc source, and capture any formatting errors and edge cases (i.e. formatting not working as expected).
-2. Simplify tracking the syntax tests by reading them as documents that explain the nature of the tests, providing examples and and references links.
+2. Simplify tracking the syntax tests by reading them as documents that explain the nature of the tests, providing examples and references links.

 The size-bloat added by this approach to the test files shouldn't be a concern, for tests are only carried out by developers and maintainers of the syntax.
 On the other hand, this approach simplifies understanding how the test suite works, making it easier to join the project for anyone wishing to contributing to the syntax.